The Long Island Seed Project

 CV-Lemon Hot Pepper (Capsicum baccatum)

-Branching bush to 24". loaded late in season with many green to bright yellow 2" long peppers which are very hot but have citrus overtones (20 seeds)
+Branching bush to 24". loaded late in season with many green to bright yellow 2" long peppers which are very hot but have citrus overtones (20 seeds).

-BLEND- Purple Mix
+BLEND- Ornamental Mix

 TOMATOES (Lycopersicon esculentum)